conmaol/gadelica/grammar/nouns.md

 ### Bare nouns

-If a noun has no dependents of any kind, it is known as a ‘bare’ noun.
+If a noun has no grammatical dependents of any kind, it is known as a ‘bare’ noun.

 *Proper nouns* usually occur bare.